 Invest in your child's future...

-Landmark School has a limited financial aid program that is able to provide some assistance to those parents/guardians who demonstrate clear financial need.
-To help evaluate demonstrated need, Landmark School employs the nationally standardized system for analysis offered by the School and Student Services (SSS) for financial aid which is a service of the National Association of Independent Schools (NAIS).
+Landmark School has a limited financial aid program and is able to provide some assistance to those parents/guardians who demonstrate clear financial need.
+To help evaluate demonstrated need, Landmark School employs the nationally standardized system for analysis offered by the School and Student Services (SSS) for financial aid, which is a service of the National Association of Independent Schools (NAIS).
 Landmark’s financial aid program is administered fairly and is consistently applied in accordance with the principles and practice of the NAIS and the mission of Landmark School.
-The NAIS will accept financial aid applications for the 2017-2018 school year after October 24, 2016.
+The NAIS will accept financial aid applications for the 2017–2018 school year after October 24, 2016.

 - Financial Aid Deadline and Policy

 - Scheduled Payments and Loan Programs

 Tax Deductible Expenses